danmysak/reling/README.md

 ### `offline-scoring`

 Use this flag to score answers based on an offline algorithm instead of the OpenAI API.

+### `retry`

+If this flag is enabled, the system will automatically retry each sentence until you either:

+- Achieve a perfect score (10/10), or
+- Submit a blank input to skip further retries.

+If multiple attempts are made, the best translation (highest score) will be saved in the exam history.

 ### `model`, `tts-model`, `asr-model` & `api-key`